Connector Workplace Challenge Checklist

 Before The Workplace Challenge:

 - Identify all interested teachers, help them plan their challenges.
 Share the Teacher/Faculty Tip Sheet.

-- Work with the teacher/faculty to recruit and team students, create learning objectives and work with students/learners to prepare for the challenge.
+- Work with the teacher/faculty to recruit and team learners, create learning objectives and work with learners to prepare for the challenge.